Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 {% endhighlight %}

 ### Docker and config files break down
-The Github repo has the following file and directory structure.
+The Github repo - [GitHub - CiscoLive_WLC_Flask](https://github.com/Peter-Nhan/CiscoLive_WLC_Flask) has the following file and directory structure.
 It is broken into two folders -
 * gunicorn-flask-python-app - contains all the flask/gunicorn/templates files as well as the main app.py file.
 It also has the dockerfile to build the image.
 * nginx - contains the nginx config file and dockerfile to build the image

 docker-compose.yml on the top has the details for docker to spin up both containers.

-Directory structure used:
+File and Directory structure:
 ```bash
 .
 ├── docker-compose.yml